 - Improving our contact information database with identity-based factors to ensure that our communications reach all interested alumni

 - Reestablishing identity-based affinity groups to connect alumni with the university and with each other; these affinity groups will also provide feedback and input on engagement efforts

 - Reestablishing a Diverse Alumni Advisory Council to increase the engagement of alumni of color with current programs and provide support to Wisconsin Alumni Association® (WAA) leadership

 It isn’t enough simply to ask alumni of color to be more involved with the UW.
 It’s also necessary to make sure they feel welcome and valued.
 To that end, we will:

-- Provide networking opportunities through special-edition programming that allows alumni of color to connect in an environment conducive to discussing their specific concerns.
+- Provide networking opportunities through programming that invites alumni of color to connect in an environment conducive to discussing their specific concerns

 Cultivate Student-to-Alumni Connections

 In addition to connecting alumni with one another, we hope to connect alumni to current students to encourage mentorships and career development.
 We believe this will improve the student experience and give alumni another meaningful way to engage with the UW.
 We aim to: